 - You can take one out at the same time you take out a first mortgage

-- Or later after you close your first mortgage
+- Or months or years later after you close your first mortgage

-It’s pretty common for certain banks to specialize in second mortgages, but often you’ll be getting your first mortgage elsewhere.
+It’s common for certain banks to specialize in second mortgages, such as Spring EQ.

 In the case of the piggyback second, you would likely have the first mortgage lender point you in the direction of a second mortgage lender.